stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-So, so we do those two things and I was like, "Okay, well why don't we do, um, sort of fake world building?"
+So, we do those two things and I was like, "Okay, well why don't we do, sort of, fake world building?"
 Effectively doing stuff for tabletop RPGs. [__TIM:__ Mm.]
-So, people would say, "Oh, could, could you, like, design me a campaign setting?"
+So, people would say, "Oh, could you, like, design me a campaign setting?"

 #### TIM